 Scroll wheel encoders change how a scroll wheel will feel and function.
 They do not affect the clicking of the mouse wheel, but rather feeling of the scrolling and rotations.

 NOTE: When replacing encoders, you WILL need to solder them.
 You can easily destroy your device if you aren't sure what you are doing.
 We recommend practicing with some old broken electronics before jumping into modding your current gear.

-Quick Encoder Comparison
+Quick Encoder Rundown

 Here is a quick comparison between the encoders we sell.
 Feel free to keep reading this page for further information on each one.